-Press the \odot symbol several times until the desired \mapsto I indicator lights up.
-Change the cooking time in the programming panel, or set to $\square\square$.
+Press the O symbol several times until the required \mapsto indicator lights up.
+Change the cooking time in the programming panel, or set to \square .

 Automatically switch off a hotplate with the cooking sensor function activated

 When cooking using the sensor system, the programmed cooking time begins to count down once the hotplate reaches the desired temperature.